turingschool/curriculum/source/events/heroku-performance.markdown

 We promise not to spam you up, but would like to be able to send you a follow-up after the session.

-## Live Stream

-Join us for a live video/audio stream from the event, which will be added here once it's available.
+The actual URL for the live stream will be added here once it's available.

 ## Materials & Plan